-- 1) Describe effect of practice on willingness to read. - 2) Explain automaticity and accuracy. - 3) Calculate the relative difficulty of a reading passage.
+- 1) Describe the effect of practice on interest and willingness to read. - 2) Explain how automaticity and accuracy affect reading fluency. - 3) Calculate the relative difficulty of a reading passage for a particular reader.

-Module C: Strategies for Word and Phrase Fluency (5 hours)
+Module C: Instructional Strategies to Enhance Fluency (5 hours)